apsavin/bnsf/README.md

   - Asynchronous JS module system (no global variables)
   - Semantic blocks for application building
   - Build process out of the box (including CSS and JS minification)
-  - Unit tests with easy (including tools for CSS/templates testing)
+  - Unit tests easily (including tools for CSS/templates testing)

 ## Shared routing and templates between browser and server